theonethread/falkor-auth-server/readme.md

 ## **User Data**

-Currently the server supports connecting to a MongoDB instance, or using a mock `.yml` file based authentication when compiled in `debug` mode for local testing.

-### **MongoDB**

-If the DB option starts with `mongodb+srv://`, the application will assume the following database setup:
+The server needs an existing MongoDB database, for testing purposes one can create a free account at [MongoDB Atlas](https://www.mongodb.com/atlas "Visit").
+The application will assume the following database setup:

 * Database: `authentication`
 * Collection: `users`